Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Abstract

 \section{Abstract}

 At present, executable visual workflows have emerged as a mainstream paradigm in real-world industrial deployments, offering strong reliability and controllability.
-However, in current practice, such workflows are almost entirely constructed through manual engineering: developers must carefully design workflows, write prompts for each step, and repeatedly revise the logic as requirements evolve—making development costly, time-consuming, and error-prone.
-To study whether large language models can automate this multi-round interaction process, we introduce \textbf{Chat2Workflow}, a benchmark for generating executable visual workflows directly from natural language, and propose \textbf{a robust agentic framework} to mitigate recurrent execution errors.
-Chat2Workflow is built from a large collection of real-world business workflows, with each instance designed so that the generated workflow can be transformed and directly deployed to practical workflow platforms such as Dify and Coze.
-Experimental results show that while state-of-the-art language models can often capture high-level intent, they struggle to generate correct, stable, and executable workflows, especially under complex or changing requirements.
-Although our agentic framework yields up to 5.34\% resolve rate gains, the remaining real-world gap positions Chat2Workflow as a foundation for advancing industrial-grade automation.
+However, in current practice, such workflows are almost entirely constructed through manual engineering: developers must carefully design workflows, write prompts for each step, and repeatedly revise the logic as requirements evolve---making development costly, time-consuming, and error-prone.
+To study whether large language models can automate this multi-round interaction process, we introduce \textbf{Chat2Workflow}, a benchmark for generating executable visual workflows directly from natural language, and propose \textbf{a robust agentic baseline} to improve performance.
+The benchmark is built from a large collection of real-world business workflows, with each instance designed so that the generated workflow can be transformed and directly deployed to practical workflow platforms such as Dify and Coze.
+Experimental results show that while state-of-the-art language models can often capture high-level intent, they struggle to generate correct, stable, and executable workflows, especially given complex and evolving requirements.
+Although our agentic baseline yields up to 6.05\% resolve rate gains, the remaining real-world gap positions Chat2Workflow as a foundation for advancing industrial-grade automation.